-4 rooms and an agora, dedicated to non-violence.
+A space and an agora, dedicated to Yoga and non-violence.

 Imizamo Yethu is a township of approximately 35,000 inhabitants in Hout Bay, south of Cape Town.
-Interpersonal violence is pervasive in a community with high levels of unemployment.
+Interpersonal violence is pervasive in a community with high level of unemployment.

-Ahim’SA House is the pilot project that we are focused on, to acquire land and build a purpose-built facility within Imizamo Yethu.
-A centre to teach young children and teenagers new values based on yogic and environmental principles, whilst promoting non-violence as the top priority.
-Here the community will also be able to join the free yoga classes offered for:
+Ahim’SA House is the pilot project that we are focused on, to find a piece of land and build a purpose-built facility in the close vicinity of Imizamo Yethu.
+A centre to teach young children, teenagers and adults new values based on yogic and environmental principles, whilst promoting non-violence as the top priority.
+Here the community will be able to join the free yoga classes offered for:

 - Pre-natal yoga